 You Only Live Twice

 Diamonds Are Forever

 - In Richard Maibaum's original screenplay, the villain was not Blofeld, but Auric Goldfinger's vengeful twin brother, to be played again by Gert Fröbe.
+He would have had a supertanker equipped with a giant laser.
 This was scrapped when Tom Mankiewicz was brought in for rewrites.

 - Maibaum's original idea for the ending was a giant boat chase across Lake Mead with Blofeld being pursued by Bond and all the Las Vegas casino owners who would be sailing in their private yachts.
 Bond would rouse the allies into action with a spoof of Lord Nelson's famous cry, "Las Vegas expects every man to do his duty."
 Maibaum was misinformed; there were no Roman galleys or Chinese junks in Las Vegas, and the idea was too expensive to replicate, so it was dropped.

 - Maibaum may have thought the eventual oil rig finale a poor substitute, but it was originally intended to be much more spectacular.
 Armed frogmen would jump from the helicopters into the sea and attach limpet mines to the rig's legs (this explains why frogmen appear on the movie's poster).
 Blofeld would have escaped in his minisub and Bond would have pursued him hanging from a weather balloon.
 The chase would have then continued across a salt mine with the two mortal enemies scrambling over the pure white hills of salt before Blofeld would fall to his death in a salt granulator.
 Permission was not granted by the owners of the salt mine.
 It also made the sequence too long.